top of page

 101st Books

-Lots of the information I have acquired has come from real physical books, not by watching 'Band-wagon of Brothers' or 'Shaving Mrs Ryan'.
-Not that I would ever claim to know everything, or be an expert; or any such shite like that!
+Lots of the information I have acquired has come from actual physical books, not by watching 'Bandwagon of Brothers' or 'Shaving Mrs Ryan'.
+Not that I would ever claim to know everything or be an expert or any such shite like that!
 I simply know more than some and less than others!
-If I want to broaden my knowledge on any subject, I hunt out decent books and add it to my 'to read pile'...
-I love those books that really target specific subjects, rather than those that try and cover everything; second only to the biographies of those individuals soldiers who stories have been captured for all time in script.
-So this page will be split into two sections; and will cover some of the books that I have in my collection.
+If I want to broaden my knowledge on any subject, I hunt out decent books and add them to my 'to read pile'...
+I love those books that really target specific subjects, rather than those that try and cover everything; second only to the biographies of those individual soldiers whose stories have been captured for all time in script.
+This page will be split into two sections and will cover some of the books that I have in my collection.

-So I know this is complicated and confusing to some, but this whole website is about re-enacting, these are tips on what books to purchase for that purpose only.
-So if people like Bando get all but hurt because I referred to him as the 'second most useful author in the world' and moronic collectors get all upset that my book doesn't explain the finer details of which paratrooper fought in each battle; that's probably because they can't understand the different between history books and books for re-enactors.
+I know this is complicated and confusing to some, but this whole website is about re-enacting.
+These are tips on what books to purchase for that purpose only.
+So, if people like Bando get all butt hurt because I refer to him as the 'second most useful author in the world' and moronic collectors get all upset that my book doesn't explain the finer details of which paratrooper fought in each battle; that's probably because they can't understand the different between history books and books for re-enactors.
 Barely rocket science though is it...

 However, simply put - if you want good books, you'll be paying a lot.
-The same as your kit, if you want cheap shit... it's out there and you can purchase loads of it, is it any good... fuck no!
-To keep it simple, if you are doing :-
+The same as your kit: if you want cheap shit... it's out there and you can purchase loads of it.
+But is it any good... fuck no!
+To keep it simple, if you are doing:

-101st in Normandy buy MdTrezs two Carentan books
+101st in Normandy buy the three Carentan books by Michel

-82nd in Normandy buy MdTrezs Ste Mere Eglise
+82nd in Normandy buy the Sainte Mere Eglise book by Michel de Trez

-101st in Holland buy MdTrezs two 'D-D minus 17 Sept' & 'Orange is the colour of the Day' books
+101st in Holland buy the two 'D-Day Minus 17 September 1944' & 'Orange is the Color of the Day' books by Michel de Trez

-82nd in Holland buy MdTrezs two 'Burning Bridges' & 'Bridges are ours' books
+82nd in Holland buy the two 'Burning Bridges' & 'Bridges are ours' books by Michel de Trez

 You can almost not bother with every other book!
-The photographic content in these is far superior and by using so many photographs, sometimes of the same soldiers from different angles, it gives a visual guide like no other.
-Someone in every 101st / 82nd book should own a set to help guide and advise the group.
-The only other book that stands out could be MdTrez's 'American Pararooper Helmets' book.
-Although not essential for getting a good helmet together, it can help and does contain photographs of some truely stunning helmets.
+The photographic content in these is far superior to all others, and by using so many photographs, sometimes of the same soldiers from different angles, it gives a visual guide like no other.
+Someone in every 101st / 82nd group should own a set to help guide and advise the group.
+The only other book that stands out could be Michel

-So basically... buy his books and ignore the rest and no I'm sadly not on commission.
-They really are the best by miles. (hence Bando-wagon of Brothers being 2nd)
+So basically... buy his books and ignore the rest and, no, I'm sadly not on commission.
+They really are the best by miles. (hence Mark Bando's books being second).

 carentan 2.jpg